apache/trafficserver/doc/reference/configuration/records.config.en.rst

        you must set the value to ``3`` if you want to enable nodelay and keepalive options above.

-       When SO_LINGER is enalbed, the linger timeout time is set to 0.
-       This setting is useful on outgoing connections when there is port exhaustion between ATS and the origin server.
+        When SO_LINGER is enabled, the linger timeout time is set to 0.
+This is useful when ATS and origin server were installed This is useful when Traffic Server and the origin server are co-located and large numbers of sockets are retained in the TIME_WAIT state.

 .. ts:cv:: CONFIG proxy.config.net.sock_mss_in INT 0